ayushoriginal/DataScienceWork/README.md

-# Data Science Work
+# Data Science Work of Ayush Pareek [Github Repo Link](https://github.com/ayushoriginal/DataScienceWork)
-This repository contains some of my projects in Exploratory Data Analysis, Statistical Inference, Regression Models and other aspects of Practical Machine Learning
+This repository contains some of my projects in Exploratory Data Analysis, Statistical Inference, Regression Models and other aspects of Practical Machine Learning.
+You can click on project titles to open them on github

 ## [Taxi Trips](https://github.com/ayushoriginal/DataScienceWork/blob/master/TaxiTrip)
 ### AIM: Predict the total ride duration of taxis